FAQ’s About The Gravity Harvester And Misunderstood Facts About Helium.

 Isn’t helium in short supply?
 Yes, but there may be ways to increase the availability.

 - Presently, 0.5 to 4 percent of natural gas production returns helium as a byproduct.
-Perhaps more effective methods could be developed to extract greater amounts of helium from natural gas production.
+Perhaps, more effective methods could be developed to extract greater amounts of helium from natural gas production.

 Question: